bertvv/ansible-role-bind/README.md

 ## Example Playbook

-See the test playbook [converge.yml](molecule/default/converge.yml) for an elaborate example that showcases most features.
+See the test playbook [converge.yml](molecule/default/converge.yml) and the accompanying `group_vars` file [all.yml](molecule/default/group_vars/all.yml) for an elaborate example that showcases most features.

 ## Testing

 This role is tested using [Ansible Molecule](https://molecule.readthedocs.io/).
-Tests are launched automatically on [Travis CI](https://travis-ci.org/bertvv/ansible-role-bind) after each commit and PR.
+Tests are launched automatically on [Github Actions](https://github.com/bertvv/ansible-role-bind/actions) after each commit and PR.

 This Molecule configuration will:

 - Run Yamllint and Ansible Lint
 - Create two Docker containers, one primary (`ns1`) and one secondary (`ns2`) DNS server
 - Run a syntax check
-- Apply the role with a [test playbook](molecule/default/converge.yml)
+- Apply the role with a [test playbook](molecule/default/converge.yml) and check idempotence
 - Run acceptance tests with [verify playbook](molecule/default/verify.yml)

-This process is repeated for the supported Linux distributions.
+This process is repeated for all the supported Linux distributions.

 ### Local test environment

+In order to run the acceptance tests on this role locally, you can install the necessary tools on your machine, or use this reproducible setup in a VirtualBox VM (set up with Vagrant): <https://github.com/bertvv/ansible-testenv>.

-If you want to set up a local test environment, you can use this reproducible setup based on Vagrant+VirtualBox: <https://github.com/bertvv/ansible-testenv>.
-Steps to install the necessary tools manually:
+Steps to install the tools manually:

 1. Docker should be installed on your machine (assumed to run Linux).
 No Docker containers should be running when you start the test.
 2. As recommended by Molecule, create a python virtual environment